The Login Process:

 A useful Emacs command: If you ever get stuck halfway into an Emacs command, where the minibuffer is asking for something that you don't understand, type C-g (hold down the ctrl key then hit the g key).
 This aborts the current command.

-Now type in the answer to each question immediately following the question.
+Now go to the top of the document and type in your name, then type in the answer to each question immediately following the question.

 Save the file by typing C-x C-s (hold down the ctrl key then hit the x key, then release the x key while still holding the ctrl key and hit the s key) OR choose File, then Save (current buffer) from the menu.